 Kristy Clementina Perez

 Ms. Perez is interested in co-creating transformative, holistic and life-affirming educational experiences with her students.
 She considers herself a social justice educator and actively works with students in defining their passions and voicing their points-of-views.
-She teaches a 2-credit leadership course, facilitates diversity workshops and is certified in Reuven Bar-On Emotional Intelligence EQ-I (Emotional Quotient Inventory).
+She is certified in Reuven Bar-On Emotional Intelligence EQ-I (Emotional Quotient Inventory).

 Prior to coming to Baruch College, Ms. Perez served as a high school English teacher at her alma mater of Perth Amboy High School in New Jersey for several years.
 She earned a BA in English from Douglass College at Rutgers University and a MSW with a concentration in Community Organization, Planning & Development from Hunter College School of Social Work.

 Ms. Perez is also a poet, writer and community organizer.
 She is passionate about social justice issues and provides workshops on self-healing techniques for women of color throughout New York.
 She is proud of her Dominican culture and is the first person in her family to graduate from college.

 Rebecca Quainoo, MSW is the Associate Director of the BMI program at Baruch College.
 In this role, Rebecca is dedicated to supporting Black and Latino males by addressing social and academic inequalities and providing opportunities for them to succeed.
 She is also committed to increasing enrollment, retention and graduation rates of students from underrepresented populations.

 As a SEEK counselor, Rebecca provides academic and personal counseling.
 She is committed to the field of higher education and is very passionate about empowering and motivating students from diverse socio-economic and cultural backgrounds.
 Rebecca also enjoys helping students to identify and ignite their academic, social and professional passions.